oliverjam/postgres-boilerplate/README.md

 If we want to connect to a completely new database (e.g. a remote one on Heroku) we can pass a `connectionString` property in the `pg.Pool` options object.
 This is a URL that looks like `postgres://username:password.somedomain.com:5432/databasename`.
 It's the same environment variables but all set in one go.

+Heroku will set an environment variable named `DATABASE_URL` for your deployed production server.
+Your server will be able to access this at `process.env.DATABASE_URL` (but only on Heroku, not when you run it locally).

-Heroku will set an environment variable named `DATABASE_URL`, which will be a connection string like the one above.
+This environment variable will be a connection string like the one above.
 So we can pass that to `pg.Pool`: if the environment variable is defined `pg` will use it, otherwise it'll fall back to your local database.

 ### `database/build.js`